pulseenergy/chef-style-guide/README.md

 - Avoid unnecessary recipes in your provider cookbooks.
 They only serve as a distraction and maintenance burden.

+- Always define a `:remove` action to clean up resources created by your provider.

+    Imagine you have written a provider that installs an application into `new_resource.prefix`.
+Then somebody who is using your provider in a recipe decides to install to a different prefix.
+How should they clean up anything left behind?
+The answer is that they should change the action on the existing provider to `:remove` and declare a new resource using your provider with the new path.
+The *tombstone* resource needs to be left in the configuration long enough for all nodes to converge.

+    Some people can sidestep this by using disposable infrastructure, but many people do not have that luxury.

 ## Recipes

-- Leave the `default.rb` recipe empty.
+- Include a `default.rb` recipe but leave it empty.
 Avoid the tempation to include sub-recipes inside `default.rb`.
 Create other recipes with specific functions.
 Recipes are the main public interface of your cookbook, and consumers are expected to know about them.

     > "Don’t use the default recipe (leave it blank).
 Instead, create recipes called server or client (or other)." - [Patterns To Follow](https://docs.chef.io/ruby.html#patterns-to-follow)